Phil-Barber/phil-barber/src/markdown/now.md

 break.
 I've been trying to meditate twice daily, and am doing some form of exercise every day (usually yoga).

+*Update* [2021-04-04] Have been using the Waking Up app for about 3 months now and I've found it invaluable.
+I'd highly recommend it.

+## Treepoints
+I'm on 4 days a week at Lantum and I'm using my 5th day to take a break from my manager schedule and get some much needed maker time at Treepoints.

+Treepoints is a new business that aims to give people an affordable, convenient and rewarding way to offset their carbon.

 ## Lantum

-Lead developer on one of two squads, responsible for delivery of high quality features with unforgiving deadlines.
+Engineering Manager on one of two squads, responsible for delivery of high quality features with unforgiving deadlines.
 It's all systems go for us at the moment to reach the start-up Mecca: product market fit.

-Coronavirus has impacted us both negatively and positively, and new NHS funding initiatives mean there is more to do than ever.

-Currently on 9-days a week, keeping myself busy in that 10th day with things like this ~and going to cafes and eating an unreasonable amount of cake~.
+Currently hiring aggressively so if you know or yourself are a developer and Lantum sounds interesting to you, hit me up!

 ### More on Lantum
 Temporary staffing in the NHS is a [huge cost](https://www.gov.uk/government/news/clampdown-on-nhs-staffing-agency-costs) due to the crisis in available staff.
 Lantum aims to